spencerbruce/coms4444-soccer/README.md

 Please follow these instructions for installing Git and forking repositories:

 1. Make sure you have Git installed.
-Instructions on installing Git for your OS can be found at: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+Instructions on installing Git for your OS can be found [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 2. You will need to set up SSH keys for each machine using Git, if you haven't done so.
-To set up SSH keys, please refer to: https://docs.github.com/en/enterprise/2.20/user/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.
+To set up SSH keys, please refer to this [page](https://docs.github.com/en/enterprise/2.20/user/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 Note that you only need to complete the subsection titled _Generating a new SSH key_ for your OS.
-3. Add your newly-generated SSH keys to the GitHub account, as done here: https://docs.github.com/en/enterprise/2.20/user/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account.
+3. Add your newly-generated SSH keys to the GitHub account, as done [here](https://docs.github.com/en/enterprise/2.20/user/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
 4. Fork any repository (to fork, click on "Fork" in the top-right of the page), and clone the forked repository in your local machine inside the parent directory that will house the repository (to copy the remote URL for cloning, click on the "Clone" button, make sure that "Clone with SSH" is visible - the remote URL should start with `git@github.com` - and copy the URL to the clipboard).
 You should now be able to stage, commit, push, and pull changes using Git.

 ## Implementation